Laura Iñiguez, Content Manager at Hirebook

 Not every employee performance review has to end on an increase in their salary.
 When approaching the end of the employee evaluation, make sure you share what the new salary will be, if any, and when it will be effective.

 Do not let your employees leave with an unclear idea of their activities, goals and performance rate.
-Make sure everything is clear and that they have no doubt of what they have to do from this point forward.
-And, unless their review is unsatisfactory, let them go on a positive note; you could say something like how the company has enjoyed their contributions and/or how they’re expecting great things from them.
+Make sure everything you talked about during the employee evaluation is clear and that they have no doubt of what they have to do from this point forward.
+And, unless their review is unsatisfactory, let them walk out of the employee evaluation on a positive note; you could say something like how the company has enjoyed their contributions and/or how they’re expecting great things from them.
 If your employees leave the room high chested, you’re already winning in increasing engagement and you’re ensuring a top notch performance for the next period.

-An employee performance review is not always an easy interaction, but it’s a much needed one.
+An employee performance review process is not always an easy interaction, but it’s a much needed one.
 It requires a healthy balance between criticism and praise, and the establishment of attainable objectives for the future.
-As complicated as they may seem, there are a lot of benefits both managers and employees can gain.
+As complicated as an employee evaluation may seem, there are a lot of benefits both managers and employees can gain.
 We hope these suggestions help you out when having your own employee evaluations.

 Photo credit - pressfoto